1942–43 NHL season: Death of Frank Calder

 The league's meeting of January 25, 1943, was to have been a non-event.
 The only news that was supposed to come out of the meeting was that the playoffs would begin on March 20, and that all series would be best-of-seven affairs.
 This was resolved in the morning session.

 The afternoon session had just begun and Calder had informed Red Dutton of the reserve status of his suspended franchise, when Toronto coach Hap Day noticed that Calder appeared to be in pain.
 Two league governors came up to his aid, but he assured them he was all right.
 Then Calder's face contracted as if he were in pain.
 He took a few steps and exclaimed "My God, there IS something wrong!"
 He was taken to his hotel room and a doctor diagnosed a heart attack.
 A specialist convinced him, despite his protests, to check into St. Michael's Hospital in Toronto, where he suffered a second heart attack.
 In a week, Calder felt well enough to return to Montreal and checked into Montreal General Hospital.
 After eating a light breakfast surrounded by his family and friends, he was looking over the league books when he slipped back on the pillows of his bed and died of a third heart attack.
 He died on February 4, 1943, at the age of 65 years.
 Red Dutton was chosen as the new president, on an "interim" basis.

 Regular season

 Due to war-time travel restrictions, the NHL ceased playing overtimes to decide tie games on November 21 partway through the season.
 The last regular season overtime game was November 10, 1942, between the Chicago Black Hawks and the New York Rangers, won by New York 5–3.
-Regular season overtime would not be re-introduced until the 1983–84 NHL season, with a slight change from playing out the entire overtime period, to a sudden death format.
+Regular season overtime would not be re-introduced until the 1983–84 NHL season, with a slight change from playing out an entire 10-minute overtime period, to a 5-minute sudden death format.